mitchlabeetch/Intuitive_Music/native/intuitives_daw/docs/QA/README.md

 # QA
-This folder contains various QA flows for manually testing Stargate.
+This folder contains various QA flows for manually testing Intuitives.
 Developers should check and update these flows as they modify or add features.